LEADNAV/mapbox-ios-sdk/MapView/Map/GRMustache/Guides/configuration.md

 repo.configuration.baseContext = [GRMustacheContext context];
 ```

-You may also be interested in [priority keys](security.md#priority-keys).
+You may also be interested in [protected contexts](protected_contexts.md).
 They guarantee that a particular identifier will always evaluate to the same value.

 ```objc
 // Guarantee that {{my_important_value}} will always render the same and cannot